 After being involved in an accident, you may be forced to take some time off of work.
 However, failing to go to work doesn't amount to receiving a paycheck at the end of the month, regardless of whether your reason is valid or not; this amounts to lost wages.
 So, one of the questions that will come to your mind include, is it possible to recover lost wages after a car accident?

-If another party caused the accident, you are eligible to recover lost wages after a car accident, which means you should go ahead and file a claim.
+If another party caused the accident, you are eligible to recover lost wages after a car accident.
 You can demand compensation from all the parties that contributed to your injuries.
 Depending on your residence, it may be possible to recover both noneconomic and economic damages.

 Since it is possible to recover lost wages after a car accident, the other question is how to get the most money from a car accident.
-You'll be reimbursed for wages, income, overtime, benefits, and other financial losses for economic damages should you settle out of court or win in court.
-It is up to your lawyer to point out all the areas relating to economic damages such that you can be compensated a significant amount of money.
+It is up to your car accident lawyer to point out all the areas relating to economic damages such that you can be compensated a significant amount of money.
 Here are a few other ways you can get reimbursed for wages lost.

 Your car accident lawyer may require car insurance to cover lost wages.
 It’s essential to keep track of all wages lost.
 You can do this by contacting your HR department or the person that does payroll.
 Make sure to keep receipts of what you did when you missed work (doctor's appointment etc.), so you can trace that time lost back to the car accident or wherever the injury came from.
 Our car accident lawyers are here to help you through the entire process so you can focus on healing; contact us today.